PRUNERS/archer/README.md

 ## Automatic Building<a id="sec-4-1" name="sec-4-1"></a>

-For an automatic building script visit the GitHub page
+For an automatic building (recommended) script visit the GitHub page
 <https://github.com/PRUNER/llvm_archer>.

 ## Manual Building<a id="sec-4-2" name="sec-4-2"></a>